 Body Mass Index

 Body Mass Index (BMI) is commonly used to classify weight in relation to height and a high BMI means someone is too heavy for their height.
 BMI may not be accurate in people who are very muscular like athletes or rugby players.
 Even people with a normal BMI can still have excess weight around their stomach, therefore BMI is best used in combination with waist circumference.
-BMI is only suitable for adults and children need to have a BMI score calculated specific to their age.
+BMI is only suitable for adults because children need to have a BMI score calculated specific to their age.
 Ask a health care professional to do this.

 Calculate BMI by dividing weight in kilograms by height in centimetres TWICE.